kestra-io/docs/docs/developer-guide/flowable/README.md

 # Flowable Task

-In Kestra, we orchestrate your workflows using `Flowable Tasks`.
-These tasks do not compute anything, but allow us to build more complex workflows.
+In Kestra, we orchestrate your workflows using **Flowable Tasks**.
+These tasks do not compute anything but allow us to build more complex workflows.

-Flowable Tasks are used for things like branching, doing tasks in parallel, etc...
+Flowable Tasks are used for branching, grouping, doing tasks in parallel, etc...

-Flowable Tasks mostly use context with [variables](../variables) to define the next tasks.
-For example, you can use the [outputs](../outputs) of a variable to run a `Switch` task to move to the next defined task.
+Flowable Tasks use context [variables](../variables) to define the next tasks to run.
+For example, you can use the [outputs](../outputs) of a previous task in `Switch` task to decide which task to run next.

-Here is the current list of Flowable Tasks:

 ## Sequential

 This task processes tasks one after another sequentially.
-It is mostly used to group tasks.
+It is used to group tasks.

 ```yaml
 id: sequential